fghaas/five-is-fine/markdown/ignite.md

 <!-- .slide: data-background-image="images/poll.png" data-background-size="contain" -->

 <!-- Note -->
-And the results were not surprising; they reflected what’s more or less the conventional wisdom in our industry: the general expectation is that a manager ought to be capable of doing this with a team size of up to 10 people.
+And the results were not surprising.
+They reflected what’s more or less the conventional wisdom in our industry: the general expectation is that a manager ought to be able to do this with a team size of up to 10 people.

 If you think you can do all 5 for more than 5 people,